BTC, ETH, BNB, SOL, ADA, XRP, DOT, DOGE, AVAX, SHIB

-Long-term investors seem to view the recent drop as an excellent buying opportunity.
-A recent MicroStrategy presentation showed that the company bought 7,002 Bitcoin (BTC) at an average price of $ 59,187.
-That increased the MicroStrategy’s total holdings at 121,044 Bitcoin, purchased at an average price of around $ 29,534 per coin.
+In their latest “Week On-Chain” report, Glassnode analysts said that the Bitcoin correction in November was the “least severe in 2021.”
+Analysts now expect Bitcoin to witness a Santa rally, similar to the 47% bullish move in December 2020 or the sharper 80% surge that occurred in December 2017.

-However, the analysis resource Material Scientist, cited data from the order book, said “A lot of liquidity has been taken from Bitcoin” and warned that “stop hunters” may try to shake weak hands with a fall.
+In other positive news for Bitcoin bulls, Bloomberg Senior Exchange Traded Fund (ETF) analyst Eric Balchunas said that “Fidelity Advantage Bitcoin ETF” was awaiting regulatory approval to list on a Canadian exchange.
+If that happens, Fidelity would become the largest management company to offer a spot Bitcoin ETF.

-Is the current recovery a bullish trap or the beginning of a sustained relief rally?
+Can the bulls maintain current momentum after starting December on a solid footing?
 Let’s study the charts of the top 10 cryptocurrencies to find out.

 BTC / USDT